-3. Responsibility for annual monitoring of each undergraduate and taught postgraduate scheme lies primarily with the Institute owning it.
-It is important that the Institute is able to identify concerns which are specific to a particular scheme or common to a number of them, reflect and report upon them and take appropriate action.
-This applies equally whether those concerns relate to its own modules or those of another institute or partner provider which are integral to the scheme in question.
+3. Responsibility for annual monitoring of each undergraduate and taught postgraduate scheme lies primarily with the academic department, reporting to the appropriate faculty.
+It is important to identify concerns which are specific to a particular scheme or common to a number of them, reflect and report upon them and take appropriate action.
+This applies equally whether those concerns relate to a department’s own modules or those of another department or partner provider which are integral to the scheme in question.

-5. As part of the audit process QAC, in its consideration of AMTS2 reports, may seek further clarification from Institutes on issues raised or require detail of action to be undertaken.
-In addition, ICPC in its consideration of the collaborative elements of AMTS, may seek further clarification from Institutes on issues raised or require further detail of action to be undertaken.
+5. As part of its consideration of AMTS2 reports, faculties may seek further clarification from departments on issues raised or require detail of action to be undertaken.
+Matters for consideration at university level will be referred to the Academic Board.
+In addition, the International and Collaborative Provision may seek further clarification from faculties on issues relating to collaborative partnerships.

-6. Scheme co-ordinators are requested to submit their AMTS documents to institutes in accordance with the deadlines set by each institute as formal evidence of their engagement with this process.
-AMTS1 forms for previous academic years will be available for periodic scheme review and any future revalidation event for an individual scheme.
-The AMTS2 report is a consolidated report from the Institute which should be submitted to the November meeting of the QAC.
+6. Scheme co-ordinators are requested to submit their AMTS1 reports to the Faculty as formal evidence.
+AMTS1 forms for previous academic years will be available for Periodic Scheme Review and any future revalidation event for an individual scheme.
+The AMTS2 report is a consolidated report at faculty level.
 Reporting is by exception and comments should be made on matters that are of particular significance.
-These should include successes, good practice and innovation, risks to quality and challenges and should pick out matters for University attention.
+These should include successes, good practice and innovation, risks to quality and challenges and should pick out matters for university attention.